Acting as a caregiver for Care of Mom or Dad may seem like the right thing to do. But can you afford it?

-Family caregivers, on average, incur more than $7,000 per year in out-of-pocket costs, according to Family Caregiving and Out-of-Pocket Costs, a study from AARP.
-Caregivers who live an hour or more away pay, on average, $12,700 annually.
+Family caregivers, on average, incur more than $7,200 per year in out-of-pocket costs, according to Family Caregiving and Out-of-Pocket Costs, a study from AARP.
+Those respondents who juggled both caregiving and work responsibilities spent $10,525 annually.

 Out-of-pocket costs may include household expenses, home modification, mortgage payments, doctor co-payments, prescriptions, personal care expenses and even pet care.